Robin Egg Fudge is easy-to-make and delicious, blending creamy white chocolate with crunchy robin egg candies.

 Ingredients

-- 1 bag (13 oz.) mini robin eggs, coarsely chopped & separated (~1-1/2 cups)
+- 1 (13-ounce) bag mini robin eggs coarsely chopped and divided (about 1-1/2 cups)

 - 4 tablespoons unsalted butter

-- ยผ teaspoon fine sea salt
+- 1/4 teaspoon salt

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

 Instructions

-- CHILL: Transfer the mixture to the prepared pan.
-Spray a spatula with nonstick cooking spray and spread the fudge into one even layer with a smooth, even top.
+- Transfer the mixture to the prepared pan.
+Spray a spatula with nonstick cooking spray and spread the fudge into an even layer with a smooth, even top.
 Sprinkle the reserved robin eggs on top and gently press them into the fudge.
-Cover and refrigerate for 4-6 hours or until fudge is firm.
+Cover and refrigerate for 4–6 hours or until fudge is firm.

 Recipe Notes